Suzuki Ignis: Second generation (MF; 2016)

 On 3 March 2015, Suzuki released details of a small 4WD concept car, called the "Suzuki iM-4" at the 85th Geneva International Motor Show.
 On 30 October 2015, the production version, known as the Ignis was exhibited at the 44th Tokyo Motor Show.

 On 21 January 2016, Suzuki officially announced the launch of the Ignis for the first time in the Japanese market.
-The car is powered with two versions of the 1.25-litre K12C inline-four engine: a standard petrol and a mild hybrid with 3Ah lithium-ion battery placed under the front passenger seat to store energy and incorporates an idle stop function operated via the Integrated Starter Generator (ISG).
-The hybrid components add only 6.2 kg to the overall weight of the car.
+The car is powered with two versions of the 1.25-litre K12C inline-four engine: a standard petrol, and a mild hybrid with 3Ah lithium-ion battery placed under the front passenger seat to store energy.
+The hybrid version incorporates an idle stop function operated via the Integrated Starter Generator (ISG); the hybrid components add only 6.2 kg to the overall weight of the car.
 The engine produces 91 PS and 118 Nm of torque.
 The mild hybrid motor produces 3.1 PS and 50 Nm of torque.
 The engine is mated to 5-speed manual and CVT, both available for FWD and AWD configuration.

+The second generation Ignis features styling elements referencing the Suzuki Cervo SS20 from 1977, including the embossed vent motifs referencing the rear cooling vents from the SS20.

 Markets

 Europe

 The European-spec Ignis is almost similar as Japanese-spec.
 Powered with the same 1.25-litre petrol and mild hybrid engines.
 The European-spec produces 1 PS less and 2 Nm more than Japanese-spec.
 The mild hybrid system produces the same output as Japanese-spec.
-The transmission available is a 5-speed manual or automated-manual dubbed as "Auto Gear Shift (AGS)" rather than CVT.
+The transmission available is a 5-speed manual or automated-manual dubbed as "Auto Gear Shift (AGS)" (in recent years Suzuki have switched from AGS to CVT).
 The AWD option is only available with manual transmission.
 On 8 January 2018, a special edition with adventure-oriented accessories was launched in the UK.

 India

-The Indian-spec is known as Maruti Suzuki Ignis.
+The Indian-spec model is sold as the Maruti Suzuki Ignis.
 It was launched as a replacement for the Maruti Suzuki Ritz, manufactured by Maruti Suzuki and sold through the company's NEXA chain of premium dealerships.

 It was offered with a 1.25-litre D13A DDiS 190 turbo-diesel engine that produces 75 PS and 190 Nm of peak torque which also powered the Swift and the Baleno in India.
 The diesel option was discontinued in 2018.
 The other engine offered with the Indian-spec car is a 1.2-litre K12M unit that develops 82 PS and 113 Nm of torque.
 Both these engines are available with either a 5-speed manual or a 5-speed automated manual transmission.

 In 2016, the Indian Ignis contains 95% local parts.
+In July 2024,the company claimed that 280,000 units were sold since the launch in January 2017.